How we price cards

 Honesty & limits

 Card prices move constantly and thin markets are inherently uncertain.
 Our figures are aggregated market estimates for informational purposes — not appraisals, not PSA-official values, and not financial advice.
-We measure our own accuracy against real sold data and publish a daily guard that blocks any release where raw accuracy regresses.
-When we don't know something precisely, we say so with the confidence rating rather than pretending to.
+We measure our own accuracy against real sold data and run a daily guard that blocks any release where raw accuracy regresses.

 Prices update daily.
 Questions about a specific card's value?
 Open its page — every figure shows its source and confidence.